jrsantos1/basic-social-network/README.md

 # basic-api-social-network
-basic social network to improve my java and spring boot skills, I will use mongodb as database
+basic social network to improve my java and spring boot skills, I will use mysql and neo4j as database